kizunanocoin/docs/docs/running-a-node/node-setup.md

 # Node Setup

-While you can run a Nano node by downloading a binary or building from source, it is recommended to use a Docker container.
+While you can run a KIZUNANO COIN node by downloading a binary or building from source, it is recommended to use a Docker container.
 When using the [official Docker images](https://hub.docker.com/r/nanocurrency/nano/tags/), your node will be much easier to upgrade and maintain.

 --8<-- "docker-limitations.md"